No Sun in Venice

-No Sun in Venice (Sait-on jamais...) is a 1957 French-Italian drama film directed by Roger Vadim.
+No Sun in Venice (Sait-on jamais...) is a 1957 French-Italian drama film directed by Roger Vadim and starring Françoise Arnoul, Christian Marquand and Robert Hossein.
 It was entered into the 7th Berlin International Film Festival.
 The soundtrack for the film was composed by pianist John Lewis, and performed by the Modern Jazz Quartet.
 The soundtrack album was released in 1957 on Atlantic.
+It was shot at the Billancourt Studios in Paris and on location in Venice.
+The film's sets were designed by the art director Jean André.